-Name: Chelsea Hylton Where do you teach?: Free To Be Power Yoga, Reyn Power Studios, Yoga Power Play What type of classes do you teach?: Baptiste-influenced Power Yoga, Kids Yoga Chelsea Hylton came to New Orleans less than a year ago and has already integrated herself solidly into the yoga and wellness community.
-As someone… [Continue Reading]
+Interview with Yoga Teacher Chelsea Hylton By S. Brooke Bailey Name: Chelsea Hylton Teaches at: Free To Be Power Yoga, Reyn Power Studios, Yoga Power Play Yoga Styles: Baptiste-influenced Power Yoga, Kids Yoga Chelsea Hylton came to New Orleans less than a year ago and has already integrated herself solidly into the yoga and wellness community.
+As […]

 Interview with Yoga Teacher Chelsea Hylton